moritzschaefer/kickercam/doc/LABELING.md

 A caveat worth mentioning is that jumping back and forth in videostreams using openCV does not work as expected, so we had to implement a circle buffer to allow jumping back while labeling.
 Take-home message: Be careful with videostreams in openCV.

 For further information, please read the source code (the function of control keys can be easily derived there).
-If you encounter any issues and/or need further information, please contact moritz.schaefer@biol.ethz.ch and mmorik@tu-berlin.de.
+If you encounter any issues and/or need further information, please contact moritz.schaefer@biol.ethz.ch and m.morik@tu-berlin.de.